Tirath Singh Rawat: Early life and education

-Tirath Singh Rawat was born in 1964 in the Pauri Garhwal district, India.
+Tirath Singh Rawat was born to a Hindu Rajput family in 1964 in the Pauri Garhwal district of Uttar Pradesh (now in Uttarakhand), India.
 His father was Kalam Singh Rawat and his mother Gaura Devi.
 He holds a Master's degree in sociology and a diploma in journalism.

 Career

 Rawat entered active student politics and became the organizational secretary of ABVP Uttarakhand unit and later national secretary of ABVP.
 He was also the student union president at Hemwati Nandan Bahuguna Garhwal University in 1992.
-Subsequently, he became the state vice president of Uttar Pradesh Bharatiya Janata Yuva Morcha.
+Subsequently, he became the state vice-president of Uttar Pradesh Bharatiya Janata Yuva Morcha.
 He worked for Rashtriya Swayamsevak Sangh as a key worker, known as a pracharak, from 1983 to 1988.

-He was the state vice president of Uttar Pradesh Bharatiya Janata Yuva Morcha.
+He was the state vice-president of Uttar Pradesh Bharatiya Janata Yuva Morcha.

-In 1997, he was elected as a member of Uttar Pradesh Legislative Council and was elected as president of the legislative council of Uttar Pradesh.
+In 1997, he was elected as a member of Uttar Pradesh Legislative Council and was elected as legislature leader of BJP in the legislative council of Uttar Pradesh.

 He was the first education minister of the newly formed state Uttarakhand.

 After this, he was elected as state general secretary of Uttarakhand in 2007 and after that state chief electoral officer and state membership chief.

-In 2012, he was elected as legislative assembly member (MLA) and in 2013 he became Uttarakhand BJP Chief.
+In 2012, he was elected as legislative assembly member (MLA) and in 2013 he became Uttarakhand BJP supremo.

-As Uttarakhand BJP President, he won four of six BJP mayoral posts in municipal corporation elections.
+As Uttarakhand BJP president, he won four of six BJP mayoral posts in municipal corporation elections.

 He was elected as MP from Garhwal Lok Sabha constituency on 23 May 2019.
 He defeated his nearest rival Manish Khanduri by more than 3.50 lakh votes.

 He took oath as the Chief Minister of Uttarakhand on 10 March 2021.
 At the time, Rawat was a member of the Lok Sabha representing Pauri Garhwal, but not a member of the Uttarakhand state assembly.
 Under the constitution, to remain as Chief Minister of Uttarakhand, he needed to be elected to the state assembly within six months of being appointed Chief Minister (i.e. by 10 September 2021).
-Rawat did not contest the by-election for the Salt (Uttarakhand Assembly constituency) seat in April 2021, in part because Rawat had tested positive for COVID-19 on 22 March 2021.
+Rawat did not contest the by-election for the Salt Assembly constituency seat in April 2021, in part because Rawat had tested positive for COVID-19 on 22 March 2021.
 There were two subsequent vacancies in the state assembly, but these occurred less than a year before the term of the assembly was due to end on 22 March 2022, and by-elections are not meant to be held in the last year of the assembly's term of office.
 Since Rawat could not get elected to the state assembly within the deadline, he and his cabinet colleagues resigned on 2 July 2021.